tuffff/tuffff-cards/README.md

 - Take a look at your cards in `/output/default` - just open the file in your browser
 - To export your cards in a specific format, copy `/targets/default.html` to a new file and adjust, then convert with `--target <target>`
 - To create an image from your target, use `--image` - you may need to adjust the size (see below)
-- For a continued editing workflow, keep both the default html open and the terminal with `tuffCards convert --watch`.
+- For a continuous editing workflow, keep both the default html open and the terminal with `tuffCards convert --watch`.
 Each written change in one of the read files (not new ones though) should be visible in the browser relatively quickly).
 This requires JS permission for local files, which may not be enabled in your browser.
 Please check your browser console if you run into problems.
 - If you want to import your cards into [Tabletop Simulator (TTS)](https://www.tabletopsimulator.com/), the `sprite` is already there.
-Convert with `tuffCards --target sprite --image` and import into a card deck in TTS; you just need to set the amount of total cards and the number of horizontal cards (10).
+Convert with `tuffCards --target sprite --image` and import into a card deck in TTS; you just need to set the amount of total cards and the number of cards in a row (10).

 # How it works
 tuffCards does three or four templating steps: